This article will help you read and understand your pathology report for invasive melanoma of the skin.

 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and worse prognosis.

-Melanoma is assigned a tumour stage between 1 and 4 based on the maximum tumour thickness (Breslow thickness) and the presence or absence of ulceration.
+Invasive melanoma is assigned a tumour stage between 1 and 4 based on the maximum tumour thickness (Breslow thickness) and the presence or absence of ulceration.
 In general tumours with a greater thickness or ulceration receive a higher tumour stage.

-Melanoma is given a nodal stage of 0 to 3 based on the presence of cancer cells in a lymph node, the number of lymph nodes involved, and the presence of tumour satellites.
+Invasive melanoma is given a nodal stage of 0 to 3 based on the presence of cancer cells in a lymph node, the number of lymph nodes involved, and the presence of tumour satellites.

 If no lymph nodes are involved the nodal stage is N0.
 If no lymph nodes are sent for pathological examination, the nodal stage cannot be determined and the nodal stage is listed as NX.